prosecconetwork/Scealextric/README.md

 # Scealextric
 A knowledge-based system for generating plots and rendering them as idiomatic English texts

 Created by Tony Veale for use by the CC community.
 No warranty is offered or implied.
-Whe publishing work based in whole or in part on these resources, please cite the following paper as a reference for the Scéalextric approach and knowledge resource:
+When publishing work based in whole or in part on these resources, please cite the following paper as a reference for the Scéalextric approach and knowledge resource:

 Veale, T. (2016).
 A Rap on the Knuckles and a Twist in the Tale: From Tweeting Affective Metaphors to Generating Stories with a Moral.
 In Proceedings of the AAAI Spring Symposium on Ethical and Moral Considerations in Non-Human Agents.